Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "You want to settle down too," Allison observed.
 XIù nodded fervently, and she smiled. "...Then that makes three of us."

 "...You sure?"
 Julian asked.
-"You pushed hardest for… well, this."
+"You pushed hardest for... well, this."
 He waved a hand to indicate *Misfit* and the whole adventure they’d gone on together.

 "Women’s prerogative, Etsicitty," she teased him and flicked his nose.
 "I get to change my mind."